yuedajiong/super-ai/README.md

   output: explicit-stereo-representation (only: stereo; todo: dynamic and interactive.)

   accepting-cooperation:
-  1) Paper collaboration, where I provide SOTA algorithms for <not only stereo quality, but also task-definition with few-constrain>.
+  1) Paper collaboration, where I provide SOTA algorithms for <not only stereo quality, but also task-definition with few-constrain>, the online evalution service will be provided.

      few-constrain task-definion means: [few-constrain task-definion.py.txt](https://github.com/yuedajiong/super-ai/files/14897435/few-constrain.task-definion.py.txt)